-Additionally, as of March 31, 2024, we have a \$23.0 million term loan that matures September 30, 2026 (the "2026 Term Loan").
+Additionally, as of September 30, 2024, we have a \$23.0 million term loan that matures September 30, 2026 (the "2026 Term Loan").
 The 2026 Term Loan had an initial balance of \$16.1 million and an option to request for additional advances up to a maximum of \$6.9 million through September 2022, which we exercised in February 2022.
-Interest accrues at a fixed rate of 3.50% per annum.
+Interest accrues at a fixed rate of 3.5% per annum.
 Principal and interest payments of \$0.1 million are due monthly throughout the term of the loan, with the remaining principal balance due at maturity.
 The 2026 Term Loan is collateralized by substantially all of Global Wells' assets and is guaranteed by Global Wells and one of our stockholders.
 In accordance with the loan agreement, Global Wells is required to comply with certain financial covenants, including a minimum debt service coverage ratio.

-As of March 31, 2024, we were in compliance with the financial covenants under all of our loan agreements, and do not expect material uncertainties in our continued ability to be in compliance with all financial covenants through the remaining term of all of our loan agreements.
-As of March 31, 2024, we had no borrowing on the Line of Credit, \$28.0 million in outstanding balance under the 2027 Term Loan, and \$21.4 million in outstanding balance under the 2026 Term Loan.
+As of September 30, 2024, we were in compliance with the financial covenants under all of our loan agreements, and do not expect material uncertainties in our continued ability to be in compliance with all financial covenants through the remaining term of all of our loan agreements.
+As of September 30, 2024, we had no borrowing on the Line of Credit, \$27.8 million in outstanding balance under the 2027 Term Loan, and \$21.1 million in outstanding balance under the 2026 Term Loan.

-As discussed in Note 14 - Commitments and Contingencies to the condensed consolidated financial statements, on February 5, 2024, we received a Notice of Determination from U.S. Customs and Border Protection ("CBP") related to its investigation to determine whether we have evaded the anti-dumping and countervailing duty on certain imported thermal paper products.
+As discussed in Note 15 - Commitments and Contingencies to the condensed consolidated financial statements, on February 5, 2024, we received a Notice of Determination from U.S. Customs and Border Protection ("CBP") related to its investigation to determine whether we have evaded the anti-dumping and countervailing duty on certain imported thermal paper products.
 On March 19, 2024, we initiated an appeal process by submitting a request for an administrative review of the initial determination issued by CBP.
-Although we currently have an import duty liability reserve of \$2.8 million as of March 31, 2024, the amount of the final payments could vary significantly from this estimate.
+On June 11, 2024, CBP completed the administrative review and upheld its initial conclusion.
+We are in the process of assessing further appeal options.
+Although we currently have an import duty liability reserve of \$3.0 million as of September 30, 2024, the amount of the final payments could vary significantly from this estimate.

-Additionally, as described in Note 15 - Subsequent Events to the condensed consolidated financial statements, on May 7, 2024, our Board of Directors declared a regular quarterly dividend of \$0.35 per share on our common stock, which will be paid on or around May 24, 2024 to shareholders of record at the close of business on May 17, 2024.
-During the twelve months ended December 31, 2023, we paid out special and regular quarterly dividends totaling \$20.9 million.
+Additionally, as described in Note 17 - Subsequent Events to the condensed consolidated financial statements, on November 5, 2024, our Board of Directors declared another regular quarterly cash dividend of \$0.40 per share on our common stock, which will be paid on or around November 29, 2024 to shareholders of record at the close of business on

+November 20, 2024.
+Prior to this, we paid out regular quarterly and special cash dividends totaling 23.0 million in the current fiscal year.